stephaniecrocker91/for-the-love-of-food/README.md

 ### Current features

-*   LANDING PAGE: This is the page that initially loads when you first arrive at the site.
+*   HOME PAGE: (index.html) This is the page that initially loads when you first arrive at the site.
     * Navbar: FontAweseom Icon & Home, Register, and Login
     * Header: "For the Love of Food"
-    * You can immeditaley view the paginated
+    * You can immeditaley view the recipes listed.
+    * Without having set up an authenticated user log, the user can view the recipe details.
+They can just click on the title and will be redirected to the recipe_detail.html page.

   <img src="assets/images/name-1.png" width="500px">
   <img src="assets/images/name-2.png" width="500px">

-*   MENU: which loads once the user has input player name and it has been validated.
-The form takes the player's name and uses it below.
+*   RECIPE DETAIL: (recipe_detail.html) User can view the recipe details.
+ * Navbar: FontAweseom Icon & Home, Register, and Login
+    * Header: "For the Love of Food"
     * Header: M E N U
     * Personalised message to prepare for battle
     * 3 options: